 North West & North Wales finalist - Tamás Zagyva

-Tamás graduated from Eötvös Loránd University (Hungary) with a BSc in Earth Science in 2016, and with an MSc in Materials Science in 2019.
+Tamás graduated from Eötvös Loránd University, Hungary, with a BSc in Earth Science in 2016 and with an MSc in Materials Science in 2019.
 His undergraduate research was related to mineralogy and crystallography.
-During his master’s studies he was involved in a research project focusing on bioceramic coatings.
-Tamás has attended several conferences presenting his undergraduate and masters research with great success, winning awards in both best poster and best presentation categories.
-He is the first author of one, and co-author of two peer-reviewed articles.
-He has started his PhD at The University of Manchester, Dalton Nuclear Institute in 2019.
+During his Master’s studies, he was involved in a research project focusing on bioceramic coatings.
+Tamás has attended several conferences presenting his undergraduate and Master's research with great success, winning awards in both best poster and best presentation categories.
+He is the first author of one, and co-author of two, peer-reviewed articles.
+He started his PhD at The University of Manchester, Dalton Nuclear Institute, UK, in 2019.
 His PhD topic focuses on the radiation effects on glass-ceramic nuclear waste forms.
-This research gives an opportunity to continue his committed research career path combining geology and materials science.
+This research gives an opportunity to continue his committed career path combining geology and materials science.

-In his spare time, Tamás enjoys participating on gem & mineral shows, and collecting minerals.
+In his spare time, Tamás enjoys participating on gem and mineral shows, as well as collecting minerals.
 He is keen on motorsports and enjoys playing board games.

 Hip implant materials: novel bioactive coatings for silicon nitride ceramic hip replacements

-This lecture gives an introduction about the development of total hip replacement materials and presents research about novel bioactive coatings on silicon nitride ceramics which could speed up the healing process after the surgery.
-An alternative simple coating deposition technique has been developed especially for silicon nitride hip implants where eggshell was the raw material of the coatings.
+This lecture gives an introduction about the development of total hip replacement materials and presents research about novel bioactive coatings on silicon nitride ceramics, which could speed up the healing process after surgery.
+An alternative, simple, coating deposition technique has been developed especially for silicon nitride hip implants, where eggshell is the raw material of the coatings.